lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome/MTDome-re-home.rst

 ..

-* This :command:`setZeroAz`` command reset the actual position of the azimuth telemetry to 328 deg.
+* This :command:`setZeroAz` command reset the actual position of the azimuth telemetry to 328 deg.

-  * Only if that doesn't work, try a reboot of the cRIO.
-This will reset the zero position in the cRIO, so after a reboot no :command:`setZeroAz command`` is necessary.
+  * Only if that does not work, try a reboot of the cRIO.
+This will reset the zero position in the cRIO, so after a reboot no :command:`setZeroAz command` is necessary.
-  * After a reboot, always send an :command:`exitFault`` command (i.e :command:`cmd: exitFault`).
+  * After a reboot, always send an :command:`exitFault` command (i.e :command:`cmd: exitFault`).
 If the azimuth control software is not in fault, the command will still be accepted.

 .. _MTDome-MTDome-re-Home-Post-Condition: